LBNE/FNALCore/README.md

 - messagefacility (logging library)

-which are currently supplied through separate repositories and build into 3 (cpp0x is header only, but locked to GCC) binary libraries.
+which are currently supplied through separate repositories and build into 3 (cpp0x is header only, but implies an ABI) binary libraries.
 However, `fhicl-cpp` uses and exposes the `cetlib` interface, and `messagefacility` uses and exposes the `fhicl-cpp` and `cetlib` interfaces (`cpp0x` is ignored because it is a facade for the C++11